Warm Water. Open Trails. Long Days.

 Three Ways to Stay in Lake Placid

 High Peaks Resort offers three distinct stays on Mirror Lake, each with its own personality.
 The Main Resort is our flagship, with contemporary rooms and views of the lake and the High Peaks.
 The Lake House is mid-century modern and a little bolder.
 The Waterfront Collection sits right on Mirror Lake.
-After a spring day on Main Street or a morning hike into the still-cool air, you choose which version of the Adirondacks you come home to.
+After a full day on the water or a hike up one of the Lake Placid 9er, you choose which version of Adirondack accommodations you come home to.

 Resort Amenities